MEET THE BARRAMBIN SPRINGS

 Significance of Barrambin Springs

-Sadly, most of the spring systems in Brisbane’s CBD are now consigned to the history books – their catchment sources and outlets filled, paved over and long forgotten - with the exception of Barrambin.
-This hydrological survivor is an invaluable remnant characteristic of what was once a stunning and unique feature of the city of Brisbane.
-It’s a key part of the tale of how this town came to be, holding special significance in our geological, cultural and historical identity.
+Sadly, most of the springs in Brisbane’s CBD are now consigned to the history books – their catchment sources and outlets filled, paved over and long forgotten – with the exception of Barrambin.
+This hydrological survivor is an invaluable remnant characteristic of what was once a stunning and unique feature of this city.
+It’s a key part of the tale of how this town came to be, holding undeniable significance in our geological, cultural and historical identity.
 Once destroyed, we can never get it back.

 The Future of Barrambin Springs Hangs in the Balance

 “It’s a heavily modified system, but remarkably it’s still intact.
 It’s survived.
 It was once a magnificent feature of Brisbane… but it’s diminished.
-We have very little left of the springs system as it is, so it’s important not just to retain what we’ve got now, but to enhance the catchment area.
+We have very little left of the springs system as it is, so it’s important not just to retain what we’ve got now, but to enhance the catchment area to slow down water and extend, rehabilitate and rewild the springs and waterway.
 Taking any of the source - let alone 60-70% of the source of the flow to the springs - is unacceptable, when there are other alternatives.” - Ned Hamer

 Pied Cormorants Fishing in Lake Barrambin

-One of Many Outlets in the Park Where Spring Water Emerges
+One of Many Spring Discharges in the Park Where Spring Water Emerges

 READ THE FULL REPORT NOW